Introduction to

 Documentation: Users manual

-Each module has a standardized manual page
+Each tool (module) has a standardized manual page

 Public Author & Accessible Code